Competition Rules – Updated August, 2019

 The Program Chairperson provides the judge for the competition.
 If the judge scheduled for the evening is not present for any reason, a judge will be selected from the members present.
 Selection will be by the President, Vice President or Competition Chairperson, in that order.

-The judge will select images from the highest scores in each category for special awards.
-Awards are as follows:
+The judge will select a Judge’s Choice Award from the highest scores in each category.
+One additional point will be awarded.

 Award Points – Points will be awarded as follows: